My bank link says 'Pending'

 Some countries have additional security requirements for that require us to do some additional checks.
 This is designed to protect you from fraud.
 In this case we may email you and ask for some additional information in order to get the bank securely linked for you.

-Note: If you see you pending bank has been deleted it means you entered incorrect data and should re-try being careful to enter accurate data.
+Note: If you see your pending bank has been deleted it means you entered incorrect data and should re-try being careful to enter accurate data.

 Bank Code Guide

 Bank codes have different names depending on which country your bank account is located.
-Here is a list that will give you some guidance on which number to choose and how it is referred to in your country:
+Below is a link to a list that will give you some guidance on which number to choose and how it is referred to in your country:

 For US banks make sure you use the correct routing code.
 These can vary between ACH and Wire.
-If you use the wrong one - monies sent will be returned.
+For the US, make sure you use the ACH routing code.
+If you are not sure ask your bank.